badola/blog/linux/environment.md

 1. *data_dir* : directory name from where data is to be read/written
 1. *tmp_dir* : a directory for creating intermediate temporary files
 1. *mail_id* : email-id on which reports are to be sent
+1. *limit*   : number of parallel database connections allowed

+Here is the `state` of `environment variables` under various `environment`:

 |variable|development        |testing             |production          |
 |:------:|:-----------------:|:------------------:|:------------------:|
 |db_dir  |/usr/lib/db/dev    |/usr/lib/db/test    |/usr/lib/db/prod    |